MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/developer-sites.md

 Power Pages developer websites aren't optimized for production sites and have the following restrictions:

 - Developer sites are private by default and can't be made public.
 More information: [Site visibility in Power Pages](../security/site-visibility.md)
-- Developer websites can't be converted to production websites.
-More information: [Power Pages lifecycle](../admin/lifecycle.md)
+- Developer websites can't be [converted](../admin/convert-site.md) to production websites, however, you can [migrate](../admin/migrate-site-configuration.md) a developer website to another developer, trial, or production website.
+More information: [Power Pages lifecycle](../admin/lifecycle.md).
 - Each user is allowed to create three developer websites.
 Once you've created your developer site, you can migrate it to a test or production site.
-More information: [Overview of Power Pages ALM](../configure/portals-alm.md)